How you display the information on your website plays a very important role!

 Once you are in the editor, drag and drop the Card Slider widget on the page.

 You can also change the number of tabs you want to display on the slider.
-For the link to the respective blog, you can go with Title, Image, Button, and Box.
+You can go with Title, Image, Button, and Box for the link to the respective blog.

 You can choose whether to display the date and can even change the date icon.
 If you do not wish to display the recent posts, you can set a custom query to filter the posts you want to display on your posts slider with the query subsection.

 You can even enable/disable the title, featured image, excerpt, post meta, author, and category for your slider.
-Moreover, you can change the slider’s speed and auto-play speed and can enable/disable and customize the pagination.
+Moreover, you can change the slider’s and auto-play speeds and enable/disable and customize the pagination.

 Here are the changes I have made to the Card Slider’s Content Tab: